-In most cases the vaginal cysts do not need to be treated, since they tend to remain small and will not affect every day routines.
+In most cases, the vaginal cysts do not need to be treated since they tend to remain small and will not affect everyday routines.
 For some women though, it might be necessary to have a small part of the cyst removed for screening.
 This is only to ensure that the cyst is not cancerous.
-In most cases, simple home remedies are more than sufficient in treating and relieving any of the minimal discomfort the vaginal cysts might cause.
+In most cases, simple home remedies are more than sufficient in treating and relieving any of the minimal discomforts the vaginal cysts might cause.
 Some of these are,

 - Filling a Bathtub with several inches of warm water and soaking in it a few times a day can help to relieve any discomfort a cyst may be causing.